jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 # Objects

+## Why OOP?

+Object Oriented Programming is a paradigm that organizes a program in classes and instances of that classes.
+Each instance inherits behaviors and encapsulates a state, and the programmer orchestrates the ensemble of actors in the program, objects, to interact with each other in order to achieve the desired results.
+The classic four core principles of OOP are: abstraction, encapsulation, polymorphism, and inheritance.

+OOP allows us to modularize parts of the program, encapsulating behaviors, to avoid the ripple effect of pure functional approaches.
+OOP means different blocks acting in orchestration, instead of a sea of interdependent functions, so it provides a higher level of abstraction and a new way of thinking about design, and helps to create more complex and sophisticated programs.
+Besides that, this paradigm makes for a more easily maintainable code, and a chance to apply different philosophies, values and priorities, for example, when implementing models of hierarchies and dependencies more faithful to the real world.

 ## What are objects?

 In JavaScript, any value that is not a number, a string, a boolean, a symbol, `null` or `undefined` is an object.